ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/extensions/revisions.markdown

 {NOTE: }

-* The **Revisions** feature will create a revision (snapshot) for a document every time the document is updated or upon its deletion.
+* The **Revisions** feature will create a revision (snapshot) for a document every time the document is updated and upon its deletion.
   The trail of revisions created for the document can then be browsed, and the currently live document can be reverted to any of its past revisions.
 * Revisions can be enabled for documents of all collections, or for specific collections.